Image via Paramount Pictures

 A Quincy Quarry News exclusive file photo image

-In other works, the mayor is basically kicking the can down the road meets kiting checks while at the same time delaying raises to city workers for a likely upwards of a year.and so adding to their pain as their current contract was negotiated before inflation soared for a time in recent years and so undercut the purchasing power of their raises per their soon expiring contracts.
+In other words, the mayor is basically kicking the can down the road meets kiting checks while at the same time delaying raises to city workers for likely upwards of a year or so,

 | quincy news